The history of Wiegand-Glas

 In the 90s, disposable PET entered the soft drinks sector and initially replaced returnable glass packaging.
 In order to keep our existing glass customers, the two managing directors Nikolaus Wiegand and Oliver Wiegand make the strategically important decision to enter the PET business.
 The necessary know-how for the production of PET preforms is gained through the participation in the Swiss company FEMIT Plastic AG.
 With the well-functioning network of the innovative partner and its own trained specialists, PET-Verpackungen GmbH Germany has been participating in the great triumphal march of the disposable PET bottle in Germany since 1999 and 2000.
 The cooperation with Femit ends in 2001 with the sale of the shares.

 By founding Glas-Cycle GmbH with the participation of Wiegand-Glas and the complete takeover of all shares in 2006, Wiegand-Glas intensifies its commitment in the recycling sector.
 The motives for founding the company at that time were the increasingly strict waste management regulations.
-In addition to third party materials, it is above all the residual materials from the waste glass processing in Steinbach am Wald that have since been reprocessed in Wandersleben; recovered raw materials are returned to the markets and residual waste is thus reduced.
+In addition to third party materials, it is above all the residual materials from the used glass processing in Steinbach am Wald that have since been reprocessed in Wandersleben; recovered raw materials are returned to the markets and residual waste is thus reduced.

 With the foundation of Nampak Wiegand Glass (Pty) Ltd. as a joint venture, Wiegand-Glas intensifies its activities in the southern hemisphere, which, prior to its own participation, had been running for years in the form of a Technical Assistance Agreement with Nampak Glass.